aafa/markit/Readme.md

 But it turns out to be a significant ~~pain in the a~~ frustration to force this thing to work. `CORS` issue is the one in particular.
 Due to time constraints I decided to skip this ui part and roll out CLI solution as it suffice to demonstrate working prototype.

 `fs2` streams has been used to accommodate for possible large data amounts in a reliable and fp-pure fashion.

+As the result we have `end-to-end` streaming pipeline that is well ready to process data of any size.

 ### Test and Run

 - `sbt test`  runs all the tests
-- `sbt run`   executes queries for `GOOG` ticket
+- `sbt "run MSN"`   executes queries for `MSN` ticket

-### Known issues and todos
-`val memo = new mutable.HashMap[String, Result[TicketMinimalData]]`  that has been used to cache http responses doesn't look very nice and is a big off of this picture but I feel that we need to have some sort of caching here cause
-- data that is queried is Day-aggregated.
-Meaning that we have an update only next day.
-- we have several sinks that relying on that data and we need to keep it somewhere to free ourselves from requesting it over and over again

-__TODO:__
-- make a persistent storage to keep all that data out of the memory and stream-read from there  (initially I haven't plan on doing that since I wasn't sure how to handle this in a `scala.js` context)
-- optimize data fetching to skip already fetched parts (since data is historical we are safe to assume it is immutable)